MLuckman/AnnotationProjectPULSAR/PULSARannotationDirections.md

 - Some aspects always imply a set or group of victims, like `child soldiers`, these victims do not need to be tagged separately.
 So in the phrase, `the use of child soldiers`, `child soldiers` is the aspect expression and `use of` is the judgment.
 Note that `child soldiers` is an aspect in the github list.

 - The phrasing of `reports` is tricky.
 A common phrase is `There were reports of` or `There were no reports of`.
-In these cases, `were reports` or `were no reports of`, should be coded as sources of information.
-The only exception to this is if these are the only judgment-like expressions in the sentence and the coding would not make sense without including `reports` as a judgment.
-This will be rare.
-More often, the negation in `no` is linked to the separate judgment expression.
-If `reports` needs to be included in the judgment, then it should also tagged as the source of the information.
+In these cases, `were reports` or `were no reports of`, should be coded as sources of information, `There were` and `There were no` are the judgment expressions.
+It is important to remember to take the negation in `no`.
 Care needs to be taken when linking the correct parts of these instances.

 - In most cases, when two actors are mentioned with an `and` then include them as separate entities, and with their links.
 If two actors are mentioned with an `or` then they should be joined as one extent, since we do not know which one should be used (`or` does not equal both).